(Thanks to readers KayeC, Pickles, Melinda, Susan K., Shirley, and Heather for their help in tracking down information for this post)

 Single acting baking powder was a good beginning because it created a leavener that works on any type of baked good, regardless of whether or not it contains an acid.
 But, once it is mixed with the wet ingredients and the baking soda and the acid mixes together, the chemical reaction starts.
 Therefore, the item to be baked has to go into the oven right away, before the bubbling action stops.
 This led to another baking powder innovation—“double-acting” baking powder.
 Double-acting baking powders contain a second “high heat” acid that works more slowly and that is heat-activated.
 This gives the baked item two leavening actions—one that creates a rise during the mixing process and one that creates a rise during the baking process.

 This extra leavening power is what makes double-acting baking powder so important and helpful for gluten-free cakes, muffins, and breads (it’s not needed for cookies, which are usually fairly flat).
-Therefore, I always advise folks to add double-acting baking powder to their gluten-free baked items if they are finding that things are baking up flatter instead of fluffy.
+Therefore, I always advise folks to add a truly double-acting baking powder to their gluten-free baked items if they are finding that things are baking up flatter instead of fluffy.
 The amount needed is a matter of trial and error for each type of recipe.

 Note (added 11/12/12): single acting baking powder is often just fine for most baking.
 It depends on the thing you are baking.
 Don’t give up on baking just because you can’t find or can’t use commercial double-acting baking powder.
 I always say try it and see what happens.
 My husband often accidentally gets me a single-acting baking powder when he goes shopping and it is often just fine.

 Therefore, it is important to read the labels.
 You need to see that the baking powder you’re using has two acids, as well as the leavening agent, and a starch.
-This means a truly double-acting baking powder has four ingredients instead of the three that single-acting baking powders have.
+This means that a truly double-acting baking powder has four ingredients instead of the three that single-acting baking powders have.

 Unfortunately, there is a further issue with many kinds of double-acting baking powder.
 The second acid that is often added to double-acting baking powders is sodium aluminum sulfate (SAS).
 The problem with SAS (in addition to it being aluminum) is that it has a distinctive and bitter metallic taste that is unpleasant to many people.
 You may notice it in your favorite baking powder biscuits or scones.
 And this taste is especially noticeable in gluten-free baking where more baking powder is often needed.

 Therefore, if you want to avoid this unpleasant taste, you should get a double-acting baking powder that is labeled “Aluminum-free” (or that does not have SAS on the label).
-As far as I know, as of this writing there are only two double-acting baking powders in the U.S. that are labeled gluten-free, are double-acting, and are aluminum-free: Bob’s Red Mill and Argo.
+As far as I know, as of this writing there are only two double-acting baking powders in the U.S. that are labeled gluten-free, are truly double-acting, and are aluminum-free: Bob’s Red Mill and Argo.

 Two others, Watkins and Barry Farm baking powders are double-acting and are aluminum free, but don’t seem to be labeled gluten-free.
 For what it’s worth, I don’t see any gluten-containing ingredients on their labels (which means there might be cross-contamination issues).